2001051-mr/CS220-AU-portfolio/index.md

 ##  Michael Roffe Portfolio ##
 **An introduction to the world of Norse Mythology**

 The first thought that you might get when being asked what you know about Norse Mythology are the Marvel movies and their intepretation of Asgard and Thor and Loki, and although there interpretations of the Gods were brilliantly brought to life by Chris Hemsworth and Tom Hiddleston, there is so much more to discover about the stories of the nine realms and so much more to learn about the gods themselves.
 What this introduction will do is go over some of the stories that made me fall in love with the Norse mythology and hopefully inspire you to look deeper into Norse mythology and discover the many and great stories told.
-All stories that are mentioned in this introduction and any information as well is from the book 'Norse Mythology' by Albert Gaiman.
+All stories that are mentioned in this introduction and any information as well is from the book 'Norse Mythology' by Neil Gaiman.

 *The Gods*